 Curcumin Nutrition Facts and Calories Chart

 Curcumin is a powerful antioxidant and anti-inflammatory compound found in the spice turmeric.
 It has been used for centuries in traditional Ayurvedic and Chinese medicine.
-Curcumin is known for its many health benefits, including reducing inflammation, improving brain function, and helping to prevent certain chronic diseases.
-On a nutritional level, curcumin is low in calories but contains a good amount of dietary fiber, iron, manganese, vitamin B6, and potassium.
+It is known for its many health benefits, including reducing inflammation, improving brain function, and helping to prevent certain chronic diseases.
+On a nutritional level, it is low in calories but contains a good amount of dietary fiber, iron, manganese, vitamin B6, and potassium.
 It is also a rich source of antioxidants and polyphenols, which can help protect your cells from free radical damage.
 In addition, curcumin has been found to have anti-inflammatory and anti-cancer properties, making it an excellent supplement to add to your diet.
 Nutritional value per 100 g curcumin:

 - Biotin: 0 mcg